olanderb/Quick-DirtyDataExploration/chapter3.md

 ---
-title       : Themes and customizing graphs description : Here you'll learn how to make your stuff nicer
+title       : Themes and customizing graphs description : Here you'll learn how to make your stuff nicer and learn how to add in more power from ggplot2

 ---
 ## First exercise